AdityaGupta-debug/MiniProject-Cardekho-website-model-price-prediction-using-Differnt-Machine-Learning-Models/README.md

 - Ownership status
 - Selling price (target variable)

-This dataset is ideal for practicing **regression techniques** and understanding how different features affect used car prices.
+This dataset is ideal for practicing **regression techniques** and understanding how different features influence used car prices.

 ---